Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 ### Giant Mummy (MM)

 When your party makes it into epic level, they might think they left mummies behind.
-That's when they learn humans learned mummification from the giants.
+That's when they learn giants also know how to make mummies.

 Giant mummies are Level 21 Brutes with 240 HP and all MM mummy traits.
 Like guardian mummies, they're only Int 6, so they don't do much more than shamble